fs-feup/el-sw/docs/master-overview.md

 ### Set-up
 Before calculating the state, we need to define some CAN callbacks.
 They are used to receive RES signals, brake pressure, TS state, wheel information, mission information, emergencies, and timestamps (the computing unit, inversor, and steering pcb all need to send "alive" signals at a fixed rate, to confirm they operational).
 Those  callbacks are asynchronous, which means that they will shortly interrupt the main loop when data from a topic the master node is subscribed to is received to update the relevant variables.
 We also need to define the operation modes of all the pins that we will be sending and receiving information from.
 ### Loop
-During the main loop, we first read all the values from the necessary components (Sensors, AMI, Switches, SDC Logic, EBS, ASSI).
+During the main loop, we first read all the values from the necessary components (Sensors, Swiches SDC Logic, EBS).
 After this we calculate and update the state through a sequence of monitoring sequences, updating components' variables as depicted in the following diagram.
 After this, state and other variables are sent out to the rest of the system.

 ![AS Sequence](./assets/master-overview/Master%20Sequence.png)